 You can also consider applying a thin coat of wax if you want to get a new hazy look.

-Make sure you buy the wax that is high-quality and is made for using on metals.
+Make sure you buy wax that is high-quality and is made for use on metals.

 After applying the wax, buff the metal gently using a dry cotton cloth to add some shine.

 Finally, your newly painted stainless-steel sink is ready for use.
 Enjoy working on it.

 What Type of Paint to Use for Stainless Steel?

 Once you have prepared the stainless-steel surface with a coating of galvanized metal-etching primer, you can virtually use any kind of paint.

 However, a two-part epoxy paint bonds pretty well than others and is considered the best-preferred coating for painting stainless steel sinks and faucets.

 The fact is you can use this type of paint on any stainless-steel surface like your kettle, toaster, refrigerator, or other stainless steel kitchen appliances.

 This can help provide your old appliances with great durability along with an attractive sheen.